Zuuuua/XAI-for-EGC-diagnosis/README.md

 In the 'multi-feature-fitting' folder, input all the features extracted from the previous steps into the 'model_training.ipynb' notebook.
 This notebook trains machine learning models to diagnose gastric neoplasms.
 The best model with the highest accuracy will be saved and can be further evaluated using 'model_testing.ipynb'.

 By following these steps, you will be able to utilize the explainable AI method for diagnosing early gastric neoplasms under endoscopy.

+I acknowledge the help from Hao Li and Leanne Wu for building this method and coding.